Federal Parliament of Somalia: 10th Parliament (2016)

 The tenth Parliament of Somalia was inaugurated on 27 December 2016.

 In a statement to the United Nations Security Council, Michael Keating, Special Representative and Head of the United Nations Assistance Mission in Somalia (UNSOM), noted that the Upper House of Parliament had come into existence, comprising 54 members chosen on the basis of the federal member state rather than on a clan basis; the electorate had expanded from 135 male elders in 2012, to more than 13,000, 30% of whom were women; and voting had taken place in six locations around the country, reflecting emerging state structures.

 The constitutional mandate of the parliamentarians ended on 27 December 2020, and Somalia had no parliament until the swearing-in of the 11th Parliament in 2022.

 11th Parliament (2022)

 Members of the 11th Federal Parliament of Somalia were sworn-in in Mogadishu on 14 April 2022.
 250 out of 275 members of the House of the People and 40 out of 54 members of the Senate took their oaths of office.

 Abdi Hashi Abdullahi was reelected as Speaker of the Senate, and Ali Shacban Ibrahim and Abdullahi Ali Hirsi were elected as First and Second Deputy Speakers on 26 April 2022.
-Sheikh Aden Mohamed Nur Madobe was elected as Speaker of the House of the People on 27 April 2022, while Saadia Yasin Haji Samatar and Abdullahi Omar Abshirow were elected as First and Second Deputy Speakers the next day.
+Sheikh Aden Madobe was elected as Speaker of the House of the People on 27 April 2022, while Saadia Yasin Haji Samatar and Abdullahi Omar Abshirow were elected as First and Second Deputy Speakers the next day.